Mother and Infant Care for Enrolled Nurses

 Who should attend?

-The post-graduate program is designed for enrolled nurses who are currently working in healthcare or midwifery led care, who would like to develop their knowledge and skills as an EN in the midwifery environment.
+Our Mother and Infant Care for Enrolled Nurses program has been purpose-designed for enrolled nurses currently working in healthcare or midwifery led-care who are looking to develop their knowledge and skills in the dynamic and rewarding midwifery environment.

 Self-directed theoretical learning (approx. 16 hours)